htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/tech-stack.md

 {{<section title="Deploying Tools">}}

 **[Docker](https://docker.com/)**
-* package the application with all its ressources into a container
+* packages the application with all its ressources into a container

 **[Hochschulrechenzentrum HTW Berlin](https://rz.htw-berlin.de/)**
 * server provider